Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Enhanced Function: Better performance of daily activities requiring joint mobility

-Grade IV Mobilization
+Grade IV Mobilisation

 Characteristics: